csmets/Peacock-CMS/README.md

 # Peacock CMS

-**This project is no longer be active and is kept for my historical archive.
+**This project is no longer active and is kept for my historical archive.
 There are too many things to maintain and is honestly a mess.
 I learnt a lot whilst working on this project and would like to thank all those who have supported me in it's develop.**

 > Dear Future me,
+>
 > Please don't make another large CMS by yourself using all your own implementations.
 It's a lot of work!

 ---